francescmarti00/dmu-multimedia/md/PouchDB-lab2.md

 ## Optional.
 Getting Data Out: JavaScript HTML DOM Elements (Nodes)

-Our UI will have two parts.
-One will be the form for adding the user feedback (we have already done this).
-The other will display a message saying "Thank you Mr. XXXX for your score XXX!".

-The first thing we need to see is how to create new HTML elements using JavaScript.
+As we have seen, we can create new HTML elements using JavaScript.
 In the previous lab, we saw how to insert new rows in a table.
 Let's see now how to creaate new paragraph using javascript.

 To add a new element to the HTML DOM, you must create the element (element node) first, and then append it to an existing element.
 (See <https://www.w3schools.com/js/js_htmldom_nodes.asp> for a detailed explanation).